FOREX-Dollar falls versus yen, euro after jobs data

 NEW YORK, June 1 The dollar fell against the

-euro and yen on Friday after a gloomy U.S. jobs report fueled
+euro and yen on Friday after a gloomy U.S. jobs report fuelled

 talk the Federal Reserve may need to take further monetary